 The Lost Lending Library aims to raise standards in literacy, speaking and listening through engagement with an unforgettable narrative that unfolds within the school.

 A freelance librarian visits pupils at a primary school, where they discuss their favourite books and stories.
 A shared love of the book How To Live Forever by Colin Thompson and the discovery of a strange locked book leads to the mysterious arrival of the Lost Lending Library.
 At 814 floors high and with 402 spiral side departments, it is the largest collection of books in the world.
 The Library leaps from place to place, arriving where it knows it can find the most precious books of all time: new stories written by young apprentices of the library.

-Punchdrunk Enrichment is currently delivering The Lost Lending Library to Schools in Haringey and is looking to work with schools in the London Borough of Greenwich from September 2018.
+Punchdrunk Enrichment is currently delivering The Lost Lending Library in the London Borough of Greenwich and is looking for more schools to work with in the borough.

 To express interest in The Lost Lending Library, please email email@example.com.